xored/mosquitto/www/pages/documentation/dynamic-security.md

 ## Introduction

-The Dynamic Security plugin is a Mosquitto plugin which provides role based authentication and access control features that can updated whilst the broker is running, using a special topic based API.
+The Dynamic Security plugin is a Mosquitto plugin which provides role based authentication and access control features that can be updated whilst the broker is running, using a special topic based API.

 It is supported since Mosquitto 2.0, and should be available in all